apache/kafka/config/self-managed/README.md

 Note that clients never need to configure `controller.quorum.voters`; only servers do.

 ## Kafka Storage Tool
-As described above in the QuickStart section, you must use the kafka-storage.sh tool to generate a cluster ID for your new cluster, and then run the format command on each node before starting the node.
+As described above in the QuickStart section, you must use the `kafka-storage.sh` tool to generate a cluster ID for your new cluster, and then run the format command on each node before starting the node.

 This is different from how Kafka has operated in the past.
 Previously, Kafka would format blank storage directories automatically, and also generate a new cluster UUID automatically.
 One reason for the change is that auto-formatting can sometimes obscure an error condition.
 For example, under UNIX, if a data directory can't be mounted, it may show up as blank.
 In this case, auto-formatting would be the wrong thing to do.

 This is particularly important for the metadata log maintained by the controller servers.
 If two controllers out of three controllers were able to start with blank logs, a leader might be able to be elected with nothing in the log, which would cause all metadata to be lost.

 # Missing Features
 We do not yet support generating or loading KIP-630 metadata snapshots.
 This means that after a while, the time required to restart a broker will become very large.
-This is a known issue and we are working on implementing snapshots for the next release.
+This is a known issue and we are working on completing snapshots for the next release.

 We also don't support any kind of upgrade right now, either to or from self-managed mode.
-This is another big gap that we are working on.
+This is another important gap that we are working on.

 Finally, the following Kafka features have not yet been fully implemented:

-* Support for security (configuring an Authorizer, setting up SCRAM, delegation tokens, and so forth)
+* Support for certain security features: configuring an Authorizer, setting up SCRAM, delegation tokens, and so forth
 * Support for transactions and exactly-once semantics
 * Support for adding partitions to existing topics
 * Support for partition reassignment